Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Course Format: This course is offered online, available instantly at your convenience.
 We are not currently offering live seminars.

-Tuition:U.S. $159 for online course and test awarding 16 CEs.
+- Tuition:U.S. $159 for online course and test awarding 16 CEs.
 There will be a one-time $35 fee payable if and when you submit the documentation to earn the title of Infant Massage Specialist.
 Package Special Prices: If you wish to take this course in a bundle with our prenatal or any other courses, please select the courses you wish to take, and then use the "Customize Your Own Package" coupon.

-To enroll: Simply click the green "buy now" button.
+- To start now: Simply click the green "buy now" button.
 You will see the course in your shopping cart, with the option to continue shopping (if you want to enroll in more than one course) or checkout.
 Once you click checkout, it will take you through the process of creating a new account if you do not have one, or logging into an existing account if we find an account already associated with your email address.
 You do not need to have an existing account before you add a course to your shopping cart.

 Instructor: Judith Koch Stapleton